Can I contact the judges?

 What are the differences between running a chorus with a board as opposed to a management team?

 The differences between the two forms of chorus governance are around the number of members of the board/management team and the way decisions are made.
 The Music Director’s role in terms of decision making is also different.
-Check out the summary of these differences in the Run your chorus page in the Services section.
+Check out the summary of these differences in the Run your chorus page in the Resources section.

 My chorus is looking for a Musical Director.
 Can I advertise on your website?

 We have been looking to facilitate posting notices on this website.
 Meantime, we can offer a space on the Harmony Rag, and for choruses (Sweet Adelines International, LABBS and BABS) looking for a Musical Director, this is offered free of charge.

 Can I purchase a copy of 'Sing Baby Sing' by Darlene Rogers?